TomGeek18/TomGeek18/README.md

-- 👋 Hi, I’m @TomGeek18 who goes by Geek
+- 👋 Hi, I’m @TomGeek18 who goes by Geek or you can call me Tom
-- 👀 I’m interested in all things data
+- 👀 I’m interested in all things data got to have those 1 and 0
-- 🌱 I’m currently learning? other stuff
+- 🌱 I’m currently learning?
+Stuff
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @gmail
+- 📫 How to reach me @gmail or proton ?

 <!---
 TomGeek18/TomGeek18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.